sagemath/sagewiki_to_gh-2022-10-10/days77/packaging.md

 ==== Building on Windows ====

 There is some confusion about the differences and relationships between systems for building and running *NIX based software on Windows.
 These include Cygwin, MSYS2, and MinGW(-w64).
 There are others but these are the only three we discussed.
-There is also the recently announced Ubuntu-based Linux subsystem for Windows, which will be discussed a little later.
+There is also the recently announced Ubuntu-based Windows Subsystem for Linux (WSL), which will be discussed a little later.

 ===== Cygwin =====